 The value of vaccinating feedlot cattle for common infectious diseases, particularly those of the respiratory tract, has been controversial since the vaccines were introduced.
 Nevertheless, a wide variety of vaccines are used in feedlot health programs.

-Vaccines are available for the following diseases or infections of feedlot cattle: infectious bovine rhinotracheitis, pneumonic pasteurellosis, parainfluenza 3 virus infection, bovine respiratory syncytial virus infection, Histophilus somni disease complex, bovine viral diarrhea, and clostridial disease.
+Vaccines are available for the following diseases or infections of feedlot cattle: infectious bovine rhinotracheitis, pneumonic pasteurellosis, parainfluenza 3 virus infection, bovine respiratory syncytial virus infection, Histophilus somni disease complex, bovine viral diarrhea types 1 and 2, and clostridial disease.
 The vaccines available for clostridial diseases are highly effective.
-The number of clostridial antigens to be used (2- to 8-way) depends on local prevalence of clostridial diseases, including blackleg (Clostridium chauvoei), malignant edema (C septicum), bacillary hemoglobinuria (C novyi, type D [haemolyticum]), infectious hepatitis (C novyi, type B), tetanus (C tetani), and enterotoxemia (C perfringens, types B, C, and D).
-Leptospirosis (Leptospira serovarshardjo, pomona, grippotyphosa, canicola, and icterohaemorrhagiae) bacterins are also used in some situations.
+The number of clostridial antigens to be used (2- to 8-way) depends on local prevalence of clostridial diseases, including blackleg (Clostridium chauvoei), malignant edema (C septicum), bacillary hemoglobinuria (C novyi, type D [haemolyticum]), infectious hepatitis (C novyi, type B), tetanus (C tetani), and enterotoxemia (C perfringens types B, C, and D).
+Leptospirosis (Leptospira serovars hardjo, pomona, grippotyphosa, canicola, and icterohaemorrhagiae) bacterins are also used in some situations.

-A basic vaccination schedule for receiving calves should include a 4-way respiratory viral vaccine plus a clostridial vaccine.
-Additional vaccines should be included only if 2 criteria can be met: the disease is enough of a risk that prevention is necessary (eg, leptospirosis in some areas), and data can be found to support the use of vaccines to prevent disease.
+A basic vaccination schedule for receiving calves should include a viral respiratory vaccine plus a clostridial vaccine.
+Additional vaccines should be included only if two criteria can be met: the disease is enough of a risk that prevention is necessary (eg, leptospirosis in some areas), and data are available to support the use of vaccines to prevent disease.